CricHQ: Unplanned Downtime

 In August 2024, during the middle of the English cricket season, CricHQ's website went offline for a week before being replaced by a splash page saying 'unplanned downtime'.
 The site was then down for continuously since the summer of 2024.

 Teams and leagues who had previously used CricHQ are unable to see or have access to their data.

+In 2026, the CricHQ website no longer displays any relative information relating to CricHQ and remains a closed link, with no explanations or any additional information towards club and player data that was stored on their servers.